openstack-archive/fuel-docs/pages/frequently-asked-questions/0090-ha-notes.rst

 How HA with Pacemaker and Corosync Works
 ========================================

-.. index:: Corosync settings
+.. index:: Corosync Settings

-Corosync settings
+Corosync Settings
 -----------------

 Corosync is using Totem protocol which is an implementation of Virtual Synchrony